The luxuries of José Ramón, AMLO’s son, and Kim Kardashian’s tiny bikini

 That is why it is surprising (and at the same time not) that a journalistic investigation whose central axis, it is assumed, was the conflict of interests has been downgraded to a vile click-generating note.
 What in other public administrations, both in Mexico and in the world, a similar revelation would have shaken its foundations and popularity, happened here overnight because the authors (Latinus and Mexicans vs Corruption) They preferred to exploit morbidity and contradictions to the austerity discourse of the president by his offspring instead of the presumed sale of favors in exchange for millionaire contracts in Pemex, if there are any.

 And then the outrage arose.
 But directed towards the incongruity, the mockery, the irony of life.
 Take her for talkative.
 Because wherever it is, nothing is austere, as the president proclaims for his life and his government.
-And no, López Obrador does not live there, but it does not matter, if she is his son she should follow the same precepts as his.
+And no, López Obrador does not live there, but it does not matter, if it is his son he should follow his same precepts.

-And the house wasn’t enough, but they also brought up the value of the car he drives, which isn’t a Jetta (which doesn’t exist there), but a Mercedes-Benz that can cost up to a million pesos.
+And the house wasn’t enough, but they also raised the value of the car he drives, which isn’t a Jetta (which doesn’t exist there), but a Mercedes-Benz that can cost up to a million pesos.

 That only served so that the followers and usual defenders of the 4T had something to hold on to fight back, because that way dedicated themselves to justifying the lifestyle of AMLO’s son, pointing out that the wife has always been wealthy and that 20 million pesos is not a scandal either when in Mexico there are houses that are sold for more than 100 million.
 And they don’t lie either.